Hello from everyone at Bungie,

 - US: Call 1-888-843-4564 and visit the LGBT National Help Center and GLAAD

-- Other Countries (International): Visit OK2bME, GLAAD, and the Trevor Project for youth
+- Worldwide (International): Visit OK2bME, GLAAD, and the Trevor Project for youth

 - Australia: Visit The Gender Centre, Diverse Voices, SHINESA, and the Freedom Centre for youth